sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/30786/info/third-year/study-plan.md

 Of the **36 ECTS credits**:

-- **12 ECTS credits** can be chosen from outside the course catalog, including from other faculties.
+- **12 ECTS credits** can be chosen from outside the course catalog, including from other faculties

+  - In particular, it is possible to choose up to a maximum of **15 ECTS** of courses outside the Degree Course, which will however be counted as a maximum of **12 ECTS**.
+This is to give you the possibility of choosing, for purely personal interest, one course outside the degree of 6 ECTS and another of 9, for example.

 - **18 ECTS credits** can be chosen from the Applied Computer Science course catalog